tech-warriors-corporation/mechanize-app/README.md

 - [ ] Remove -3 hours when show a full date in app or change time in Neon database;
 - [ ] Analyze crashes and bugs;
 - [ ] Set login fields on home;
-- [ ] On start app, request our microservices to init them;
+- [ ] On start app, request our microservices to init them (15 inactive minutes);
+- [ ] Toggle button to show or hide password on create account;
+- [ ] Create a confirm modal before logout;
+- [ ] Focus me and logout button should have a shadow or something to show better (bring up the map);
+- [ ] Set a sanitize to remove emoji and dangerous strings in some fields for not save in database;
+- [ ] Add text that go to creator website and Tech Warriors GitHub organization link;
 - [X] Set link of Google Maps in a button on right when mechanic is attending a driver;
 - [X] Stop map pinch on opened modal;
 - [X] Close keyboard on change fragment;